asiatanvir/Logistic_Regression_ML_Model/ReadMe.md

-# Logistic Regression Model To Determine Creditworthiness Of Borrowers
+# Credit Risk Classification Using Logistic Regression Model

 ## Overview of the Analysis